 II.
 The inventory except goods-in-transit and stock lying with third parties havebeen physically verified by the management during the year.
 In our opinion the frequencyof such verification is reasonable.
 For stock lying with the third parties at the yearend written confirmations have been obtained.
 The discrepancies noticed on verificationbetween the physical stock and book records were not material and have been properly dealtwith in books of account.

 III.
-According to the information and explanations given to us the Company has notgranted any loans Secured or unsecured to companies firm Limited liability Partnershipsor other parties covered in the register maintained under section 189 of the CompaniesAct 2013 the Act.
+According to the information and explanations given to us the Company has notgranted any loans Secured or unsecured to companies firm Limited liability Partnershipsor other parties covered in the register maintained under section 189 of the CompaniesAct 2013 the Act'.

 IV.
 In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans investments guarantees and security as applicable.

 V. In our opinion and according to the information and explanations given to us theCompany has not accepted any deposits from the public in accordance with the provisions ofsection 73 to 76 or any other relevant provision of the act and the rules framed thereunder.
-Accordingly Paragraph 3(v) of the order is not applicable to the company.
+Accordingly Paragraph 3(v) of the order is not applicable to the Company.

 VI.
-We have broadly reviewed the books of accounts maintained by the company pursuantto the rules prescribe by the central government for the maintenance of cost records undersection 148(1) of the Act and are of the opinion that prime facie the prescribed accountsand records have been made and maintained.
+We have broadly reviewed the books of accounts maintained by the Company pursuantto the rules prescribe by the central government for the maintenance of cost records undersection 148(1) of the Act and are of the opinion that prime facie the prescribed accountsand records have been made and maintained.
 We have not however made detailed examinationof the records with a view to determine whether they are accurate or complete.

-(b) According to the information and explanations given to us dues that have not beendeposited by the company on account of disputes are as follows:
+(b) According to the information and explanations given to us dues that have not beendeposited by the Company on account of disputes are as follows:

-|Name of the Statue ||Nature of Dues ||Amount Rs in Lakhs ||Period to which the amount relates ||Forum where the dispute is pending |
+|Name of the Statute ||Nature of Dues ||Amount ||Period to which the amount relates ||Forum where dispute is pending |

-|Central Excise Act 1944 ||Excise Duty Service Tax and Custom Duty ||1777.57 ||Financial Year 2006-2007 till financial year 2018-2019 ||- Rs 803.64 lakhs pending with CESTAT Ahmedabad. |
+|Central Excise Act 1944 ||Excise Duty Service Tax and Custom Duty ||1090.71 ||F.Y.
+2006-07 till F.Y.
+2018-19 ||- Rs 246.99 lakhs pending with CESTAT Ahmedabad. |

-| || || || ||- Rs 731.83 lakhs pending with Commissioner Central Excise and Custom (Appeal). |
+| || || || ||- Rs 593.68 lakhs pending with Commisioner Central Excise and Custom (Appeal). |

-| || || || ||- Rs 2.80 lakhs pending with Superintendent Central Excise and Custom (Appeal). |
+| || || || ||- Rs 0.21 lakhs pending with Superintendent Central Excise and Custom (Appeal). |

-| || || || ||- Rs 11.78 lakhs pending with Commissioner (Appeal)Customs Mumbai |
+| || || || ||- Rs 11.78 lakhs pending with Commisioner (Appeal)Customs Mumbai. |

-| || || || ||- Rs 227.51 lakhs pending with Gujrat High Court. |
+| || || || ||- Rs 213.62 lakhs pending with High Court (Gujarat). |

-|Sales Tax Act ||VAT/CST ||90.38 ||Financial Year 2008-2009 till 2012-2013 ||- Rs 50.83 lakhs pending with Appellate Tribunal Ahmedabad. |
+|Sales Tax Act ||VAT/CST ||80.92 ||F.Y.
+2008-09 till 2012-13 ||- Rs 50.83 lakhs pending with Apellate Tribunal Ahmedabad. |

 | || || || ||- Rs 29.35 lakhs pending with Commissioner (Appeal) Ranchi. |

-|Income Tax Act ||Income Tax ||09.30 ||FY 2011-12 (i.e. AY 2012-13) ||CIT (Appeal) |
+|Income Tax Act 1961 ||Income Tax ||9.30 ||F.Y.
+2011-12 (i.e. A.Y.
+2012-13) ||CIT (Appeal). |

 VIII.
 In our opinion and according to the information and explanations given to us theCompany has not defaulted during the year in repayment of dues to the financialinstitution banks and government.
-The Company did not have any outstanding Debenturesduring the year.
+The Company did not have any outstanding debenturesduring the year.